qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Git

-- Rebase and squashing will rewrite history.
-If local history is rewritten, normal push will give conflicts, need to use force push.
-If remote branch's history is rewritten, normal pull will give conflicts, need to use `--rebase` pulling. [^rewrite_history]
+- Rebase and squashing rewrite history.
+If local already-pushed history is rewritten, normal push will give conflicts, need to use force push.
+If remote history is rewritten, normal pull will give conflicts, need to use `--rebase` pulling. [^rewrite_history]
   - Force pushing with `--force-with-lease` can sometimes avoid overwriting other developers' commits.
 But if you fetch then don't pull, `--force-with-lease` cannot protect.
 - After commiting files, adding these files into `.gitignore` won't automatically exclude them from git.
 To exclude them, delete them.
   - You can also use `git rm --cached` to exclude them without deleting locally.
 However, after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded).